id-studiolab/Digital-Interfaces/assignments/06-walkie-talkie-achieve/index.md

 ---
 layout: default
-title: "6: Walkie-Talkie - Embodiment"
+title: "6: Walkie-Talkie - Achieve"
 parent: Assignments
 has_children: false
 ---

-# Walkie-Talkie - Embodiment
+# Walkie-Talkie - Achieve

 In this assignment, the goal is to give the walkie-talkie you built last week a housing.
 You are free to explore your creativity in terms of form and interaction, as long as the device remains operable.
 It must be possible to press one button to open the channel and then use the other button to send a message.